nichtJakob/OneTwoTree.jl/docs/src/demo_classification.md

 In this example we want to distinguish between 3 types of the iris flower.
+The **code** can also be found [here](https://github.com/nichtJakob/OneTwoTree.jl/blob/master/demo_classification.jl).

 If you want to execute this example in your julia REPL you will first need to install some dependencies:
 ```julia